-Tatler How-To: 10 Decor Ideas That Will Elevate Your Balcony
+10 Decor Ideas And Outdoor Furniture That Will Elevate Your Balcony

-Floor space is precious in modern apartments, and this typically includes the balcony area, which can be neglected when homeowners are unsure of how to best make use of the space.
+Keep your spirits up and curb cabin fever by spending more time at your balcony; particularly if it looks out to calming views of the nearby greenery.
 With clever spatial planning, you can create a welcoming porch that can also enhance the sense of space in your apartment.

 Here, we pick out a selection of products to help you design a beautiful and efficient balcony you’ll want to use every day.

 (Related: Home Tour: A Modern Penthouse With Brilliant Balconies)

 1/10 Say 'Yes' to these chairs

 Composed of durable, modified polypropylene and produced using gas-injection technology, Dr Yes, designed by Philippe Starck in collaboration with Eugeni Quitllet for Kartell, is a chair with an avant-garde sculptural profile.
 Glossy and smooth to the touch, Dr Yes comes in a variety of snazzy colours that will add a sense of dynamism to your balcony.